-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-It seems he has teeth anyway
+It seems that it has teeth

-This is the kind of shark that can easily be approached by diving.
-He's not moving.
+This is the kind of shark that you can easily approach while diving.
+It does not move.
 Or very little.
-One can come close, stick him flash and dome of the camera in front of the muzzle, he does not flinch.
+You can come very close, with the dome of the camera in front of its snout, it does not flinch.

 Here is a short video of one minute where we can see some of the wobbegongs I met in Raja Ampat.